NikolayS/postgresql-http-client/benchmarks.md

-The Benchmark of Different Approaches to Run HTTP Queries Inside PostgreSQL
+The Benchmark of Different Approaches to Do HTTP Requests from PostgreSQL
 ===

 Preparations